The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

-Finally, we point out that in all the examples of K$3$ surfaces in which a prime of good reduction plays a role in the Brauer--Manin obstruction of weak approximation, the corresponding element in the Brauer group is of \emph{transcendental} nature, i.e. it does not belong to the algebraic Brauer group, which is defined as the kernel of the natural map from $\br(X)$ to $\br(\bar{X})$, where $\bar{X}$ is the base change of $X$ to an algebraic closure of $k$ (cfr.
-Lemma~\ref{lemma: transcendental nature of A}).
+Finally, we point out that in all the examples of K$3$ surfaces in which a prime of good reduction plays a role in the Brauer--Manin obstruction to weak approximation, the corresponding element in the Brauer group is of \emph{transcendental} nature, i.e. it does not belong to the algebraic Brauer group, which is defined as the kernel of the natural map from $\br(V)$ to $\br(\bar{V})$, where $\bar{V}$ is the base change of $V$ to an algebraic closure of $k$ (cf. Corollary~\ref{cor: refined Swan conductor and algebraic elements}).
 The first example of a transcendental element in the Brauer group of a K$3$ surface defined over a number field was given by Wittenberg in \cite{Wittenberg}.
-Other examples of transcendental elements that obstruct weak approximation can be found in \cite{HasVarWAorder2}, \cite{IeronymouOrd2},\cite{PreuOrd3}, \cite{NewtonOrd3} and \cite{BergVarOrd3}.
-In all these articles, the obstruction to weak approximation comes from the fact that either the transcendental algebra has non-constant evaluation at the place at infinity or at a prime of bad reduction for the K$3$ surface taken into account.
+Other examples of transcendental elements that obstruct weak approximation can be found in \cite{HasVarWAorder2}, \cite{IeronymouOrd2},\cite{PreuOrd3}, \cite{NewtonOrd3}, \cite{BergVarOrd3}, \cite{IeronymouSkoro} and \cite{ErrataIeronymouSkoro}.
+In all these articles, the obstruction to weak approximation comes from the fact that the transcendental algebra has non-constant evaluation at either the place at infinity or at a prime of bad reduction.
 The first example of a K$3$ surface in which a prime of good reduction plays a role in the Brauer--Manin obstruction to weak approximation can be found in \cite{Pagano}.